Josh7511/Blackjack/README.md

 # Blackjack Game

 This is a **console-based Blackjack game** built using C++.
-You can play this game directly from your terminal or console.
+You can play this game directly from your terminal.

 ## How to Run